pejdavies1606/wof_origins/README.md

     + Like Water: When underwater, you do not sink to the ground unless you want to.
   + Custom
     + Gills & Lungs: You can breathe both underwater and on land.
-    + Ocean Spawn: You naturally spawn in the ocean.
+    + Ocean Habitat: You naturally spawn in the ocean.
     + Ocean Comfort: You cannot sleep unless your bed is underwater.
     + Overheat: The unbearable heat of most hot biomes weaken you.
 Consider using fire resistance.
     + Piscivore: Raw fish are more nutritious for you.